boleima/ToPro/README.md

 In this paper, we propose Token-Level Prompt Decomposition (ToPro) which facilitates the application of prompt-based learning to token-level sequence labeling tasks.
 The ToPro method decomposes an input sentence into single tokens and applies one prompt template to each token.

-Our experiments on multilingual NER (PAN-X) and POS tagging (UDPOS) datasets demonstrate that ToPro-based fine-tuning outperforms vanilla fine-tuning and prompt tuning in cross-lingual transfer, especially for languages that are typologically different from the source language English.
+Our experiments on multilingual NER and POS tagging datasets demonstrate that ToPro-based fine-tuning outperforms Vanilla fine-tuning and Prompt-Tuning in cross-lingual transfer, especially for languages that are typologically different from the source language English.
 Our method also attains state-of-the-art (SOTA) performance when employed with mT5 model.
 Besides, our exploratory study in multilingual large language models shows that ToPro performs much better than the current in-context learning method.

-Overall, the performance improvement of ToPro shows that it could potentially serve as a novel benchmarking method for sequence labeling tasks.
+Overall, the performance improvements show that ToPro could potentially serve as a novel and simple benchmarking method for sequence labeling tasks.

 ## Content